DSV Alvin: 2008 upgrade

-In early 2014, an extensively refitted Alvin started verification testing in the Gulf of Mexico.
-Featuring new cameras, lighting, and a larger titanium personnel sphere, this new version of Alvin is the result of a three-and-a-half-year effort to upgrade the vessel to increased depth capability.
+After one last dive to assess damage to the Gulf of Mexico's seafloor after the Deepwater Horizon disaster, Alvin was refitted further, starting January 2011.
+Alvin began an extensive rebuild, which featured new cameras, lighting, and an enlarged titanium personnel sphere.
+This three-and-a-half-year effort to upgrade the vessel implemented the core infrastructure to eventually increase its depth capability from 4,500 meters to 6,500 meters.
+In 2014, an extensively refitted Alvin conducted verification testing in the Gulf of Mexico, and was certified to return to service.
 In March and April 2014, Alvin was used to explore the site of the 2010 Deepwater Horizon oil spill.